 Although the topic of payment gateways can be a little complex, for our purposes, think of a payment gateway as the 'glue' between MemberLeap and your merchant account and/or bank account.

-To use a credit cart merchant account, you will want to talk to your financial institution or merchant account provider, and ask if they use one of our supported gateways.
-We currently support:
+To use a merchant account, you will want to talk to your financial institution or merchant account provider and ask if they use one of our supported gateways below.Automatic Payment Option: Authorize.net is the only supported gateway that we integrate with that offers this feature (CIM required).

 If you have a different gateway you need to use, let us know.
 We typically can integrate a new gateway in 2-3 hours (billable).